 Each state has various courses and requirements however a certified nursing assistant requires training and then must pass an examination.
 Every CNA will have to have had formalized training which may last as little as 6 weeks or as long as 6 months.
 Once the training courses have been successfully completed, the assistant must pass a pass a skills examination before they can become a CNA.

 The CNA examination consists of a written examination followed by a clinical exam where the nursing assistant demonstrates the daily care skills learned in class.
 The clinical portion may be performed upon a dummy but the strict protocols learned in class must be followed.
 Upon successful completion of the examination, the state issues a certification card which allows the individual to be employed as a CNA.
+Prepare for your CNA exam with our free CNA practice tests.

 The training courses and methods may vary slightly from state to state but the certification procedure is the same.
 The nursing shortage in the nation is critical and the CNA is subsequently overburdened due to this.
 However, on the bright side the shortage and high turnover in the profession also guarantee the committed professional a job.